NervosEducationHub/EducationHubArticles/What_is_finality_crypto_(explainCKBot)/index.md

 ---
-title: 'What is Transaction Finality in Crypto?'
+title: 'What is Transaction Finality in Crypto?
+A Complete Guide'
 coverImage: 'images/image1.png'
 category:
 subtitle: 'Transaction finality in blockchain technology is the assurance that once a transaction has been confirmed, it cannot be reversed or altered.'